mcaligares/express-typescript/README.md

 # Express Starter Projects

-With this project we try makes it easy to create Express projects.
+With this project we want to makes it easy to create Express projects.

+## Features

+- Express
+- TSLint
+- TypeScript
+- Jest
+- SuperTest